JohnKendrick/PDielec/Sphinx/software.rst

 Analysis tab
 ------------

-The *analysis tab* shows a breakdown of the phonon modes into molecular components.
+The *Analysis tab* shows a breakdown of the phonon modes into molecular components.
 The molecular structure of the unit cell is determined by the covalent radii of the atoms.
 These can be speficied individually if needed.
-The *analysis tab* shows the number of molecules that have been found in the analysis.
+The *Analysis tab* shows the number of molecules that have been found in the analysis.

 .. _fig-analysisTab: